Ukonvasara

 Ukonvasara, or Ukonkirves, is the symbol and magical weapon of the Finnish thunder god Ukko, similar to Thor's Mjölnir.
 Ukonvasara means 'hammer of Ukko'; similarly, Ukonkirves means 'axe of Ukko'.
 It was said that Ukko created lightning with Ukonvasara.

 Ukko's hammer was probably originally a boat-shaped stone axe.
 When stone tools were abandoned with the advent of metalworking, the origins of stone weapons became a mystery.
 Stone axes, so-called thunderstones (ukonvaaja in Finnish), were found in the ground, especially after drenching rains washed away dirt.
 They were believed to be weapons of Ukko, stone heads of the striking lightning.
 Shamans collected and held stone-axes because they were believed to hold the power to both heal and damage.

-Followers of modern Finnish paganism sometimes carry hammer or axe pendants around their necks, much like Christians sometimes wear crosses.

 Etymology

 According to Asko Parpola, the Proto-West-Uralic *vaśara, originally referred to the axe or mace of the Sejma-Turbino warriors, but later, under Nordic influence, gained the meaning "hammer" from Thor's hammer.
 The Proto-West-Uralic *vaśara, is an early loanword from the Proto-Indo-Aryan *vaj’ra- but not from Proto-Iranian, because its palatalized sibilant is not consistent with the depalatalization which occurred in Proto-Iranian.
 The related Sanskrit vajra- and its Avestan cognate vazra- are possibly derived from the Proto-Indo-European root *weg'- which means "to be(come) powerful", state Parpola and Carpelan.